 This first series of tests allows to determine the cloud cover category of each pixel (cloud-free, cloud contaminated, cloud filled, snow/ice contaminated or undefined/non processed) and compute a quality flag on the processing itself.
 Moreover, the tests that have allowed the cloud detection (more that one test are possible, if some tests were not really successful) are stored.

 Nighttime Twilight Daytime Sunglint

-Solar elevation < -3 -3 <solar elevation<10<="" td="">10 < Solar elevationCox & Munck > 10%</solar> 10 < Solar elevation Cox & Munck > 10%
+Solar elevation < -3 -3 <solar elevation<10<="" td="">10 &lt; Solar elevationCox &amp; Munck &gt; 10%</solar> 10 < Solar elevation Cox & Munck > 10%

 Solar elevation > 15